interactive-environments/IE1920-corridor/README.md

-# Back2Earth
+# ReTurn

 ## Introduction

-Back2Earth is an interactive corridor powered by many connected microcontrollers.
+ReTurn is an interactive corridor powered by many connected microcontrollers.
 In this corridor, there are modular units, that can be hotplugged while the system is running.

 ## System Setup